-FIRAZYR is indicated for the treatment of acute attacks of HAE in adults 18 years of age and older.
+FIRAZYR is indicated for the treatment of acute attacks of hereditary angioedema (HAE) in adults 18 years of age and older.1

 Warnings and precautions

-Given the potential for airway obstruction during acute laryngeal hereditary angioedema (HAE) attacks, patients should be advised to seek medical attention in an appropriate healthcare facility immediately, in addition to treatment with FIRAZYR.
+Given the potential for airway obstruction during acute laryngeal HAE attacks, patients should be advised to seek medical attention in an appropriate healthcare facility immediately, in addition to treatment with FIRAZYR.1

-The most commonly reported adverse reactions were injection-site reactions, which occurred in almost all patients (97%) in clinical trials.
-These injection-site reactions included bruising, hematoma, burning, erythema, hypoesthesia, irritation, numbness, edema, pain, pressure sensation, pruritus, swelling, urticaria and warmth.
-Other common adverse reactions included pyrexia (4%), transaminase increase (4%) and dizziness (3%), as well as rash, nausea and headache.
+The most commonly reported adverse reactions in patients treated with FIRAZYR were injection-site reactions, which occurred in almost all patients (97%) in clinical trials.
+These injection-site reactions included bruising, hematoma, burning, erythema, hypoesthesia, irritation, numbness, edema, pain, pressure sensation, pruritus, swelling, urticaria, and warmth.
+Other common adverse reactions included pyrexia (4%), transaminase increase (4%) and dizziness (3%), as well as rash, nausea, and headache.1

-The data described below represent adverse reactions observed from the two placebo-controlled trials, consisting of 77 patients who received FIRAZYR at a dose of 30 mg SC, and 75 who received placebo.
+The data described below represent adverse reactions observed from the 2 placebo-controlled trials, consisting of 77 patients who received FIRAZYR at a dose of 30 mg SC, and 75 who received placebo.1

-†Injection-site bruising, hematoma, burning, erythema, hypoesthesia, irritation, numbness, edema, pain, pressure sensation, pruritus, swelling, urticaria and warmth.
+bInjection-site bruising, hematoma, burning, erythema, hypoesthesia, irritation, numbness, edema, pain, pressure sensation, pruritus, swelling, urticaria, and warmth.

 Use in specific populations

 There are no adequate and well-controlled studies of FIRAZYR in pregnant women.
-FIRAZYR should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+FIRAZYR should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.1

-Because many drugs are excreted in human milk, caution should be exercised when FIRAZYR is administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when FIRAZYR is administered to a nursing woman.1

-Safety and effectiveness in patients below 18 years of age have not been established.
+Safety and effectiveness in patients below 18 years of age have not been established.1

 Adverse reactions in self-administration study